-Have you recently invested your marketing budget in social media ads to increase brand awareness online?
+Have you recently invested your marketing budget in social media ads to increase brand awareness?

-It may make sense to hire social media marketers on your team to maximize the power of different social media platforms, such as Facebook, Instagram, TikTok, or LinkedIn to sell and promote your products and services.
+Hiring social media marketers on your team may make sense to maximize the power of different social media platforms.
+Major social channels, such as Facebook, Instagram, TikTok, or LinkedIn, allow you to sell and promote your products and services.

-After all, there are as many as 4.48 billion people around the world who are logged in on social media apps everyday.
+After all, as many as 4.48 billion people worldwide are on social media apps every day.

-However, if you’re aiming to create a more organic way of reaching and speaking with your target audience, then it’s about time you take advantage of email marketing.
+However, if you aim to create a more organic way of increasing engagement rates with your target audience, it’s time to take advantage of email marketing.

-With more reach comes more conversions, and of course, more sales for your business!
+With more reach comes more conversions and more sales from your marketing efforts.

 Email Marketing vs Social Media

-A meticulous study by the Content Marketing Institute (2020) has shown that both email marketing and social media top as the most organic content distribution channels.
+A meticulous Content Marketing Institute (2020) study has shown that both email marketing and social media are the two most organic content distribution channels.

-Social media may be the leading digital marketing channel at 89%, but marketing emails come second at 87% – only 2% away.
+Social media may be the leading digital marketing channel at 89%, but marketing emails come second at 87%, which is only 2% away.

-That’s why, if your intentions are to grow your brand online, then missing out on the second most effective digital marketing strategy would be such a waste.
+Therefore, if you want to grow your brand online, missing out on the second most effective digital marketing strategy would be a waste.

-Even if you have a massive amount of social media followers and thousands of likes on your facebook page, utilizing email marketing could provide the boost that your brand needs.
+Even if you have a massive amount of social media followers and thousands of likes on your Facebook page, email marketing could build brand awareness more.

-So forget the long, boring email advertisements you’ve been seeing on your inbox.
-It’s time you make use of these 3 highly effective strategies in writing emails that convert.
+So forget the long, dull email advertisements you’ve seen in your inbox.
+It’s time you use these three highly effective marketing strategies in writing emails that convert.

 How to Write Effective Marketing Emails